-In each of the years ended December 31, 2015, 2014, and 2013, net sales to the Company's largest customer, Wal-Mart Stores, Inc. and its affiliates ("Wal-Mart"), were 24%, 25% and 24% respectively, of the Company's total consolidated net sales.
+In each of the years ended December 31, 2016, 2015, and 2014, net sales to the Company's largest customer, Wal-Mart Stores, Inc. and its affiliates ("Wal-Mart"), were 24%, 24% and 25% respectively, of the Company's consolidated net sales.
 No other customer accounted for 10% or more of consolidated net sales in the three-year period.
 The time between receipt of orders and shipment is generally short, and as a result, backlog is not significant.